Skip to content

 To meet the rigorous standards of our ISO 15189 accreditation, we must first validate embryologists who will be performing blastocyst biopsies.
 We will support you throughout this process and work with you to introduce PGT-A from Igenomix.

 Once we have completed validation, we will provide you with kits for tubing embryo biopsy samples.
 Our laboratory and customer support team will work with you to ensure a smooth test request and collection process.
 We will then perform PGT-A in our accredited UK laboratory and release the report within 10 working days of receiving your samples.
-On average, this happens in 4 working days.

 What diagnostic method is used in our PGT-A test?